yesbabylon/b2/listener/README.md

    and is properly formatted.
 If not, it returns a status code `400` indicating a bad request.
 2. **Change Directory:** Changes the current working directory to the directory of the specified user instance located at `/home/$instance`.
-3. **Stop and Remove Docker Containers:** Executes the `docker-compose down -v` command to stop and remove any Docker containers associated with the user instance.
+3. **Stop and Remove Docker Containers:** Executes the `docker compose down -v` command to stop and remove any Docker containers associated with the user instance.
 4. **Rename Instance Directory:** Renames the directory of the specified user instance to `$instance_deleted` to mark it for deletion.